Why Using Slack Is Good For My Company But Even Better For My Family

 The kids will probably start to question this eventually, but it works for now.

 Slack’s free tier gives us 10 integrations, search for the latest 10,000 messages and 5GB storage.
 This is plenty for a family of 4.
 We use channels just the same way we use them at work.
-“Fixahuset” is a channel for stuff that needs to be fixed around the house, “general” is important stuff, “handla” is for picking up milk on the way home, “mathem” is an integration i’ll get to in a bit, and “random” is the usual cat GIF mayhem we’ve all learned to love/hate.
+“Fixahuset” is a channel for stuff that needs to be fixed around the house, “general” is important stuff, “handla” is for picking up milk on the way home, “mathem” is an integration I’ll get to in a bit, and “random” is the usual cat GIF mayhem we’ve all learned to love/hate.
 “Pedertest” is where I test new integrations.

-Integration #1: Where Are The Kids?
+Slack Integration #1: Where Are The Kids?

-We, as most parents to 10-year-old kids, ask this question daily — we think we’re picking them up at school, but they’re at a friend’s house, etc. This is a custom Slackbot command calls out to my server, whic runs a little curl script that calls out to “Find My iPhone” and returns a static GoogleMaps image.
+We, as most parents to 10-year-old kids, ask this question daily — we think we’re picking them up at school, but they’re at a friend’s house, etc. This is a custom Slackbot command calls out to my server, which runs a little curl script that calls out to “Find My iPhone” and returns a static GoogleMaps image.
 The kids will probably start to question this eventually, but it works for now.

-Integration #2: Google Calendar
+Slack Integration #2: Google Calendar

 Our old Google Calendar integrates very smoothly, just hook it up and let Slack know when you want the notifications.

-Integration #3: School Information
+Slack Integration #3: School Information

 It turns out our school is living in the future, providing an RSS-feed per child.
 I had no idea.
 RSS works very well with this setup.

-Integration #4: Online Food Shopping
+Slack Integration #4: Online Food Shopping

 In Sweden, MatHem is one of the biggest e-commerce sites for groceries.
 We use them for a weekly delivery, and it works great.
 The night before delivery we generally take 10 minutes and cram everything we can come up with into our cart, which means that we miss a lot of essentials.
 What if we could add juice to our cart throughout the week, the moment when someone realize that we’re out of juice?